 These corals require/prefer a moderate level of lighting intensity.
 Not too hot, not too cool.
 Probably somewhere over 100 PAR.

 The Scoly coral has relatively large, fleshy polyps and will do best if you feed them 2-3 times each week.
-They are capable of eating rather large, meaty foods, as you can see in this video.

 Target feeding is the best method.
 If you’re feeding a small particle food, that generally involves mixing a concentrated amount of food, like Reef Roids, in a small volume of tank water so that it reaches an almost pasty consistency.
 You then suck up the paste with a Sea squirt or Julian’s Thing and then squirt a small amount on the center of the coral, preferably when the feeding polyps are extended.